 Nominations may be submitted either by individuals (in particular, female junior and senior physicians), by several people or by institutions.
 Institutional nominations must be signed by the management.
 Self-nomination is not possible.
 Members of the SAMS Senate are not eligible.

-Information on the documents required can be found in the online registration form.
+Information on the documents required can be found in the online registration form, which will be available again at the beginning of 2022.